The Critical Challenge of Third-Party Risk Management in SMBs

 Compliance Framework Integration

 TPRM programs must align with relevant regulatory requirements and industry standards.
+A GRC platform purpose-built for MSPs can unify these requirements under a single management layer.
 Key frameworks include:

 - GDPR/CCPA: Data protection and privacy regulations